The men push the Toboggan in Madeira down the hills towards Funchal

 What to expect during your Madeira toboggan ride?

-The Monte toboggan ride down isΒ 2 kilometres long, and you reach speedsΒ up to 30 kilometres an hour!
+The Monte toboggan ride down is 2 kilometres long, and you reach speeds of up to 30 kilometres per hour.
 It’s a steep hill with a curvy road that adds extra fun to the journey.
-Two men with their rubber-soled boots will assist the toboggans downhill the windy roads.
-TheΒ finishing point is in Livramento, a Funchal suburb.
-Here you canΒ buy a pictureΒ that a photographer took during your ride, and there is a souvenir shop, bar and a toilet.
-From here, there is also aΒ taxi and bus serviceΒ back to Funchal.Β Check the video belowΒ to get an idea of what it’s like.
+Two men with their rubber-soled boots will assist the toboggans downhill on the windy roads.

 Where can you ride the Madeira toboggan?

-Monte is a small villageΒ on top of a hill, just outside the capital city of Funchal.
-The Madeira toboggan ride startsΒ close to the cable car, and the Nossa Senhora do Monte Church.
-The starting point is marked asΒ AssociaΓ§Γ£o dos Carreiros do MonteΒ (see the below map).
-From the cable car’s exit, it’s around a 5-10 minute walk.
-The exact address isΒ Caminho do Monte nΒΊ4Β (GPS: 32Β°40’31.32 “N16Β°54’9.67” W).
+Monte is a small village on top of a hill, just outside the capital city of Funchal.
+The Madeira toboggan ride starts close to the cable car and the Nossa Senhora do Monte Church.

 The Funchal toboggan route map